 - Cutlets: Bread pork or chicken cutlets with breadcrumbs and fresh Herbs for a deliciously crunchy pairing!

 - Stuffed Chicken: Stuff chicken breast with plenty of mozzarella and bake until golden brown for a comforting weeknight dinner!

 Fuss-free to prepare and insanely delicious to eat, this Mushroom Spaghetti (Sauce) will quickly become a cozy family favorite!

 Until next week, friends, cheers!

-Looking for more pasta sauce recipes?
+Looking for more red pasta sauces?

 The best mushroom spaghetti recipe 👇

 - Large Saucepan

 - 3 1/2 TBS Extra Virgin Olive Oil - DIVIDED